1 SCOPE

 2.5 REMOTE ACCESS POLICY

-The Remote Access policy is found in the employee handbook.
+A Remote Access policy for Berkshire’s staff is found in the employee handbook.
 All external access to Berkshire’s network requires a secured, encrypted connection, utilizing two-factor authentication, and only from their Berkshire assigned device.
 Corporate email can be accessed from mobile devices but requires the device have strong authentication, encryption, and remote wipe enabled.

 2.6 PHYSICAL SECURITY POLICY